sarpisik/e-commerce-app/README.md

 Backend codes are located under the **src/backend** directory.

 - **api/** <br>

-  All API calls are navigated to relative files under the api/ folder.
+  All API calls are navigated to relative files under this directory. <br>
+  **open/**:Unauthorized APIs are located under this directory. <br>
+  **auth/**: Authorized APIs are located under this directory.
+They must have veridifed token ID before accessing this directory.

 - **db/** <br>
   Management of the communication in between MongoDB driver and Express JS.